MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 #### Series

->   A group of Microsoft Dynamics GP modules that form an interrelated set of
->   applications.
-The Financial series, for example, contains

->   General Ledger, Advanced Financial Analysis, and other modules that collect
->   and analyze transaction information from other modules.
+>   A group of Microsoft Dynamics GP modules that form an interrelated set of applications.
+The Financial series, for example, contains  General Ledger, Advanced Financial Analysis, and other modules that collect and analyze transaction information from other modules.

 #### Series posting

->   A posting process in which marked batches from the same series can be posted
+>   A posting process in which marked batches from the same series can be posted simultaneously.
->   simultaneously.

 #### Setup reports

->   A General Ledger report type that can be used to create report options for
->   an Account Category List, Account Segment List, Setup List, and Quick
->   Journal Setup List.
-The information on these reports is entered when the
->   General Ledger module is set up initially.
+>   A General Ledger report type that can be used to create report options for an Account Category List, Account Segment List, Setup List, and Quick Journal Setup List.
+The information on these reports is entered when the General Ledger module is set up initially.

 #### Setup routine

->   A series of procedures that can be used to open the windows where options
->   and defaults for a specific module are modified or set up.
+>   A series of procedures that can be used to open the windows where options and defaults for a specific module are modified or set up.

 #### Single-use batch

->   A batch that is created, posted once and then deleted from the system
+>   A batch that is created, posted once and then deleted from the system automatically.
->   automatically.

 #### Sorting

 >   A method of arranging data based on the order of specified information.
-For
->   example, records sorted by class would list all records within a class
->   before moving to records in the next class.
+For example, records sorted by class would list all records within a class before moving to records in the next class.

 #### Sorting segment

->   Segments of posting accounts that can be used for Microsoft Dynamics GP
->   reports.
-Sixteen sorting segments can be used: seven are predefined and the
->   remaining nine can be selected by the user.
+>   Segments of posting accounts that can be used for Microsoft Dynamics GP reports.
+Sixteen sorting segments can be used: seven are predefined and the remaining nine can be selected by the user.

 #### Source document code

->   A code that identifies the type of journal or entry that can be examined for
->   more information about a specific transaction.
-For example, the source
->   document code, GJ, could be used for general journal entries, while BBAL
->   could be used for beginning balance entries.
+>   A code that identifies the type of journal or entry that can be examined for more information about a specific transaction.
+For example, the source document code, GJ, could be used for general journal entries, while BBAL could be used for beginning balance entries.

 #### Standing transactions

 >   *See Recurring batch*.

-**G L O S S A R Y**

 #### Statement of Cash Flows

->   A financial statement that provides information about the cash receipts and
->   cash payments of a business over a specified period of time.
-The system uses
->   the indirect method for calculating and printing the Statement of Cash
->   Flows.
-This method indirectly reports the amount of net cash flow from
->   operating activities by reconciling net income to net cash flow.
+>   A financial statement that provides information about the cash receipts and cash payments of a business over a specified period of time.
+The system uses the indirect method for calculating and printing the Statement of Cash Flows.
+This method indirectly reports the amount of net cash flow from operating activities by reconciling net income to net cash flow.

 #### Statement of Retained Earnings

->   A financial statement that provides an analysis of retained earnings,
->   including net income, declared dividends, and the ending balance of the
->   retained earnings account for the period being reported.
+>   A financial statement that provides an analysis of retained earnings, including net income, declared dividends, and the ending balance of the retained earnings account for the period being reported.

 #### Subsidiary ledger

->   A group of accounts other than General Ledger accounts that show the details
->   underlying the balance of a controlling account in the General Ledger.
->   Examples of subsidiary ledgers are customer accounts and vendor accounts.
+>   A group of accounts other than General Ledger accounts that show the details underlying the balance of a controlling account in the General Ledger.
+Examples of subsidiary ledgers are customer accounts and vendor accounts.

 #### Summarized report

->   A report where the amounts from an account range or category are printed in
+>   A report where the amounts from an account range or category are printed in a single line.*See also Detailed report*.
->   a single line.

->   *See also Detailed report*.

 #### Tab-delimited fields

->   A tab-separated ASCII character file format used when exporting a report so
->   that it can be read by programs that use this format.
+>   A tab-separated ASCII character file format used when exporting a report so that it can be read by programs that use this format.

 #### Text-only format

 >   A file format that saves reports as text without formatting.
-This format is
->   used when exporting reports to applications that are unable to read other
->   formats available in Microsoft Dynamics GP.
+This format is used when exporting reports to applications that are unable to read other formats available in Microsoft Dynamics GP.

 #### Transaction

->   An event or condition that is recorded in asset, liability, expense,
->   revenue, and/or equity accounts.
-Sales to customers or purchases from
->   vendors are examples of transactions.
+>   An event or condition that is recorded in asset, liability, expense, revenue, and/or equity accounts.
+Sales to customers or purchases from vendors are examples of transactions.

 **Transaction history**